decarv/programming-for-data-science-nanodegree/README.md

 #### Files Used

-The required filed for running this program are:
+The required files for running this program are:

 * washington.csv
 * new_york_city.csv